PeterCoppens/dman/docs/source/index.rst

 possible).

 A good place to start reading for a high-level overview of the module is :ref:`fundamentals`.
-If you just want to get started you can read :ref:`common-use`
+If you just want to get started you can read :ref:`common-use` or check out the examples in ``examples/README.md``.

 .. toctree::